CED identified as a solution to disparities in the core neighbourhoods

 In the mid 1990’s community associations and residents organized for community led development to address persistent social and economic disparities in Saskatoon’s west side core neighbourhoods.
-A two day community meeting was organized in February 1995 to learn about what was being done in other communities across Canada and to discuss community led approaches to development.
-This meeting resulted in the creation of Quint.
-Quint’s purpose was to undertake community economic development that would tackle the concentration of poverty and underdevelopment in the core neighbourhoods.
+A two day community meeting was organized in February 1995 to learn about what was being done in other communities across Canada.
+This meeting resulted in the creation of Quint with a purpose to use a community economic development approach to tackle the concentration of poverty and underdevelopment in the core neighbourhoods.

 Underdevelopment and poverty continues to be long term challenges in the core

-Creating a difference by providing safe, stable, and affordable and transitional housing
+Creating a difference by through safe, stable, and affordable and transitional housing

 Quint’s Affordable Homeownership, Rental and Transitional Housing has the following community economic development impacts: